Who should get a skin cancer screening and how often?

 It’s important to be aware of any changes in your skin, especially if you work outside or do a lot of outdoor activities — not just in the summer but year-round.
 Self-examine your skin every month to look for anything that is different.
 People who are considered high risk should be examined by a health care provider.
 Learn how you can be smarter about sun exposure.

-How to prevent screen cancer and detect it.
+How to prevent skin cancer and detect it.

 There are smart ways to block the sun’s rays.
 Follow them to protect yourself from the sun.
 It’s also important to be aware of any changes in your skin, especially if you work outside or do a lot of outdoor activities — not just in the summer but year-round.
 Self-examine your skin every month to look for anything that is different.